Taflaxx/writeups/HackTheBox/Book/README.md

 CMD: UID=0    PID=6108   | /usr/sbin/logrotate -f /root/log.cfg
 CMD: UID=0    PID=6107   | /bin/sh /root/log.sh
 ```
-I checked if there were any known vulnerabilities and found [one that allowed for privilage escalation](https://github.com/whotwagner/logrotten/blob/master/logrotten.c)so I checked the 3 conditions.
+I checked if there were any known vulnerabilities and found [one that allowed for privilage escalation](https://github.com/whotwagner/logrotten/blob/master/logrotten.c) so I checked the 3 conditions.

 `Logrotate needs to be executed as root`: